rootsmith/dotfiles/README.md

 # dotfiles
 My dot files

-To set up a new personal box, first must install:
+To set up a new personal box, enable iCloud and it will sync the following directories:
+- `~/Desktop`
+- `~/Documents`

+Note that `~/Downloads` is not synced, therefore, if there is something important, back it up!

+Also:
+- grab anything out of `~/.ssh` like pem files or key pairs
+- grab anything out of `~/.aws` like config and keys

+Then install:

 - iTerm2
   - set colour scheme to Solarized (Dark|Light) in Preferences -> Profiles (Default) -> Colors -> Color Presets (Solarized should be built in)